 Below are the Key differences between Joint Venture vs Partnership.

-- Joint Venture is nothing but the business entity which is created by two or more persons/parties by and large characterized by pooled ownership and parties in Joint venture as known as co-Venturers, however Partnership is a legal arrangement where partners, agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.
+- A Joint Venture is a business entity created by two or more persons/parties by and large characterized by pooled ownership and parties in a Joint venture known as co-venturers.
+However, a Partnership is a legal arrangement where partners agree to cooperate to advance their mutual interests, and participant in partnership is known as partners.

-- Joint Venture is formed between the parties to achieve a precise goal in a specific time period and profit earning may or may not be the goal of Joint Venture, whereas Partnership is not limited only one project or goal, rather its focus running a business for long terms and make a profit from it.
+- A Joint Venture is formed between the parties to achieve a precise goal in a specific time period, and profit earning may or may not be the goal of a Joint Venture.
+In contrast, Partnership is not limited to only one project or goal.
+Rather, it focuses on running a business long-term and making a profit from it.

-- In Joint, Venture business is terminated or come to an end as soon as a precise goal achieved by the parties, however in partnership partners can close their partnership firm only after mutual consent.
-So, it shows that Joint Venture is a short term contract and partnership is a long-term contract.
+- In a Joint, Venture a business comes to an end as soon as the parties achieve a precise goal; however, partnership partners can close their partnership firm only after mutual consent.
+So, it shows that Joint Venture is a short-term contract, and a partnership is a long-term contract.

-- There is no special Act or law for Joint Venture, however, there is a separate act established by government for partnership.
+- There is no special Act or law for Joint ventures; however, there is a separate act by the government for partnership.

-- Accounting for Joint Venture is not done on going concern basis since it is for short terms.
-The method of accounting for the joint venture is liquidation accounting, whereas in the case of partnership firm accounting is done going concern basis, in short, it is essential for partnership firms to maintain books of accounts.
+- Accounting for Joint ventures is not an ongoing concern since it is for short terms.
+The method of accounting for the joint venture is liquidation accounting.
+Whereas, in the case of a partnership firm, accounting is going as per ongoing concern basis; in short, partnership firms need to maintain books of accounts.

-- In Joint venture there are no joint and several liabilities unless there is special agreement, however, in partnership, there is joint and several liabilities on partners.
+- In a Joint venture, there are no joint and several liabilities unless there is a special agreement.
+However, a partnership has joint and several liabilities on partners.

-How different is Joint Venture from Partnership?
-The Joint Venture differs from Partnership in the following aspects:
+The Joint Venture differs from a Partnership in the following aspects: